All Episodes

 Without question.

-He's telling us the Supreme Court selection.
+He's telling us the Supreme Court selection on and on.

-I mean, Trump is going.
+Trump is going.

 I mean, this is basic common sense, which isn't so common anymore.

-It doesn't matter what they're carrying.
+Doesn't matter what they're carrying.

 We're a nation of immigrants.